 '''

+To use our module:

+import Geometry

+or

 import qualified Geometry

 or

-'''

-'''

 import qualified Geometry as G

 '''

 Geometry.hs has to be in the same folder that the program that's importing it is in, though.

 Modules can also be given a hierarchical structures.